dougeby/IntuneDocs/intune/early-edition.md

 IT admins can now set a requirement through the Azure admin portal to enforce a passcode instead a numeric PIN through the mobile app management (MAM) when the application launch.
 If configured, the user will be required to set and use a passcode when prompted before getting access to MAM-enlightened applications.
 A passcode is defined as a numeric PIN with at least one special character or upper/lowercase alphabet.
 This release of Intune will enable this feature **on iOS only**.
 Intune supports passcode in a similar way to numeric PIN, it sets a minimum length, allowing repeat characters and sequences.
 This feature requires the participation of applications (i.e WXP, Outlook, Managed Browser, Yammer) to integrate the Intune APP SDK with the code for this feature in place for the passcode settings to be enforced in the targeted applications.

+### App Version number for line-of-business in device install status report <!-- 1233999 -->

+The device install status report will display the app version number for the line-of-business apps for iOS and Android.
+You may use this information to troubleshoot your apps, or find devices that are running outdated app versions.

 ### Co-management for Windows 10 devices  <!-- 124445 -->
 Co-management is a solution that provides a bridge from traditional to modern management, and it provides you with a path to make the transition using a phased approach.
 At its foundation, co-management is a solution where Windows 10 devices are concurrently managed by Configuration Manager and Microsoft Intune, as well as joined to Active Directory (AD) and Azure Active Directory (Azure AD).
 This configuration provides you with a path to modernize over time, at the pace that’s right for your organization if you can’t move all at once.